 Okay, for anyone who’s been following this blog since the beginning, this next post was something I’d been looking to do even before I left SAP to join Microsoft.
 And with the recent announcement regarding SAP HANA being available in Azure, I figured the time had finally come where I’d bite the bullet and get this scenario setup and working.
-That being said, I’d put it off for one big reason – I assumed it was going to be a pain to setup because it involved SAP, and especially because it involved HANA.

 To get started, you have to make sure you have the following items (along with some other downloads we will make sure you get during the walkthrough) -

 1. A Microsoft Live ID and a Microsoft Azure account -